 1998, endorsement of Cosmos Seven, RBG News, 10 August.

-1998, Guest Reader at ‘Live Poets’ for the launch of Cosmos Seven, at Don Bank by Shirley Colless, Deputy Lord Mayor North Sydney, 24 June 1998.
+1998, Guest Reader at ‘Live Poets’ for the launch of Cosmos Seven, at Don Bank by Shirley Colless, Deputy Lord Mayor North Sydney (with whom I had worked on Discovering the Domain), 24 June 1998.
 This book was (also) dedicated to Dick Edwards, pig-farmer, philosopher, printer, publisher, poet, mentor, friend, and silent partner Woodbine Press before the electronic age’.

 1997, Linda Conn, ‘A Mature Reflection’, review of Chaos Theory, Biblionews (University of Sydney), December, pp. 168-9.

 1997, Poetry Walks (for Botanic Verses) in the Gardens, 28 October.

 1997, Bettina Cummins, review of Chaos Theory, Free Xpres Sion, October, p.
 18.